 Weakening of the urethra can be caused by loss of strength of the supporting muscles known as the pelvic floor muscles.
 These are the same ones that you squeeze when trying to keep urine from passing.
 Another cause of weakness of the bladder ‘door’ is a loss of strength of the connective tissue which supports the urethra and lower bladder.
 This connective tissue acts like a strong hammock that keeps the urethra and bladder in the best position.
 When the pelvic floor muscles become weak or the hammock support loses its strength, stress leakage can occur.

-First of all, whether to do something or nothing is up to the woman who is experiencing the leakage.
-For some women, an infrequent small leak of urine is not bothersome, and does not feel worth the effort of intervening.
-However, this leakage indicates that the door is weak, and some women may wish to be proactive and try to avoid any worsening of the problem.
+First of all, whether to do something or nothing is up to the person experiencing the leakage.
+For some, an infrequent small leak of urine is not bothersome and does not feel worth the effort of intervening.
+It does indicate that the door is weak, and some people may wish to be proactive and try to avoid any worsening of the problem.

 Preventative strategies could include strengthening the muscles of the pelvic floor with Kegel exercises.
-It could also include avoiding unnecessary strain to the pelvic floor support tissues (the hammock).
-Most women are not aware that certain daily life habits can breakdown supportive tissue to the pelvic organs and the urethra little by little over time.
-Examples of this are frequent bouts of constipation with straining, a chronic deep cough that puts frequent pressure against the pelvic support system, or heavy or improper lifting techniques.
+They could also include avoiding unnecessary strain to the pelvic floor support tissues (the hammock).
+Most people are not aware that certain daily life habits can breakdown supportive tissue to the pelvic organs and the urethra little by little over time.
+Examples of this are frequent bouts of constipation with straining, a chronic deep cough that puts frequent pressure against the pelvic support system or heavy or improper lifting techniques.
 All of these generate stress and strain on the connective tissue and can cause further loss of support.
-Thus, treating constipation or a chronic cough, avoiding unusually heavy lifting, and learning how to lift correctly are all things that can prevent further loss of support to the urethra.
+Thus, treating constipation or a chronic cough, avoiding unusually heavy lifting and learning how to lift correctly are all things that can prevent further loss of support to the urethra.

-In some cases, the leakage is bothersome enough that a woman will ask her doctor about it, or even see a healthcare provider just for this purpose.
-Multiple options exist for treating bothersome leakage, including formal pelvic floor exercises with a trained physical therapist, as well as nonsurgical and surgical support to the urethra to prevent leakage.
+In some cases, the leakage is bothersome enough that a person will ask their doctor about it–or even schedule an appointment with a specialist (often called a urogynecologist or female pelvic medicine and reconstructive surgery specialist) to talk about the issue.
+Multiple options exist for treating bothersome urinary incontinence, including formal pelvic floor exercises with a trained physical therapist, as well as nonsurgical and surgical treatments for stress urinary incontinence that provide support to the urethra to prevent leakage.
 Before deciding on a treatment, you should feel well-informed about the risks and benefits of all of the options in order to make the best choice for you.

 If it is bothering you, talk to your doctor about it.
-Do not manage the leakage by avoiding healthy activities like running or jumping in order to stay dry.
+Do not manage stress urinary incontinence by avoiding healthy activities like running or jumping in order to stay dry.
 This deprives you of the important vigorous activity that the rest of your body needs and is so important to general health and wellbeing.
-Just know that while leakage is common, is not a normal state and should be treated if it limits you from being the healthiest you can be.
+Just know that while leakage is common, is not a normal state and should be treated if it limits you from doing the things you want to be doing.